Empyreal96/easy-build-xbox/README.md

 **Previous Updates**

 ```
+- Added idw\biospack to %PATH%.
+- Replaced 'rombld' sections of ntos\init\*\makefile.inc with BIOSpack to allow bios Images to be created during build.
+- Allowed seperate EEPROM and BIOS images to be created for CHK and FRE ('Postbuild only')
+- Added more Information to easy-build-xinit
+- Removed CHK builds dependancy on building to 'objd', now builds to 'obj' to avoid errors
+- Some FREE .libs are used as wevhave no suitable CHK versions that don't cause unresolved externals
+- Made Easy-Build backup old Makefile.def before applying the CHK compatible one.
+- Fixed incorrect error logs being opened on CHK
+- Fixed 'bldrldr.lib' error finally
+- Moved rebuilding 'ntos\bootx' to Rombld section , will now attempt to rebuild if files are missing
+- Fixed spelling error in EEPROM menu
 - Updated link for the .vhd as it was down
 - Added BIOSPack from the Barnabus Kernel leak as it allows building of a *working* BIOS ROM
 - Added EEPROM Building options